Chip Reid: Early life and education

-Life and career
+Career

 Legal

 Reid practiced law, as a Counsel to the U.S. Senate Judiciary Committee from 1982 through 1986.
 He then served as a specialist in litigation, and lobbying from 1986 to 1988.

 Journalism

 ABC

 Reid began his network journalism career at ABC News as a field producer in Washington.
 He worked for ABC from 1988 to 1989.

-TV Reporter
+TV reporter

 Reid began his journalism career working for WTTG-TV in Washington from 1990-93.
 He moved to WJLA-TV from 1994-96.

 NBC

 From 1996 through 2000, Reid was based in Washington, D.C. for NBC; covering among other beltway stories, Al Gore's 2000 Presidential campaign, voting irregularities of the 2000 Presidential election, and the impeachment process of then President Clinton.

 Starting in 2001, Reid began working for the Los Angeles base of NBC, spending 7 weeks with a U.S. Marines lead unit during the initial invasion of U.S. troops from Kuwait to Baghdad.
-After Sept.
-11, 2001 attacks, Reid reported from Ground Zero and from the Pentagon, as well as covering stories on the war on terror from Afghanistan, Israel, Uzbekistan, Egypt, and around the world.
+After the Septemmber 11, 2001 attacks, Reid reported from Ground Zero and the Pentagon, as well as covering stories on the war on terror from Afghanistan, Israel, Uzbekistan, Egypt, and around the world.
 He continued reporting in this capacity through 2003.

-Reid began covering the Senate and the House of Representatives for NBC News in the fall of 2004; and, he served as a political coverage anchor for MSNBC, as well as a reporter for all the major NBC News broadcasts.
+Reid began covering the Senate and the House of Representatives for NBC News in the fall of 2004, and he served as a political coverage anchor for MSNBC, as well as a reporter for all the major NBC News broadcasts.